junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Possible, cemetery and death stuff, could be your department.
 I can't see any connections between the victims.
 You got anything about the tombs and statues?"

-"The dates on some of the tombs are clearly wrong, they said.
-They found three new tombs with the missing people's names on it, but the dates of death are earlier than their birthdays, therefore 'Death earlier than birth'."
+"Reports said some statues move the places or poses, and the dates on some of the tombs are clearly wrong.
+The police found three new tombs with the missing people's names on it, but the dates of death are earlier than their dates of birth, therefore 'Death earlier than birth'."

 "People with the same names?"
 Dean suggests.